 In last year’s article on hotel ancillary revenue we shared insider tips on how to generate extra revenue at your hotel or resort.
 We explained, among other things, how to upsell and cross-sell your services and how to leverage underutilized areas to increase revenue.

-These main strategies will stay relevant during the coming years, but there are now novel ways of increasing revenue per guest too.
+These main hotel revenue management practices and strategies will stay relevant during the coming years, but there are now novel ways of increasing revenue per guest too.
 In this article, we will go into detail about these new methods of using the strategies mentioned previously and discuss other tips and tricks to supercharge your revenue by getting your guests to spend more.

 1. New Ways to Upsell and Cross-Sell Your Hotel